Austin Fatheree, February 22 2022

 The bounty was generously funded by the DFINITY Foundation.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 1a25118faf5e325df52b38ff021560e6e0232b816f6526eb575156a6cb5f1ce1.
-ICDevs will match the bounty 5:1 for the first 8 ICP out of the DFINITY grant and then 0.25:1 after that.
+ICDevs will match the donation 0.25 ICP to this bounty and 0.75 ICP to other ICP Activities.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to [email protected] More information about how you can contribute can be found at our donations page.

 The draft bounty is posted to the DFINITY developer’s forum for discussion

 The developer advisor’s board will propose a bounty be ratified and a vote will take place to ratify the bounty.
 Until a bounty is ratified by the Dev it hasn’t been officially adopted.
 Please take this into consideration if you are considering starting early.